JavaFXpert/wikibrowser-service/README.md

 * Implement service discovery?

-* Implement bulkhead / circuit-breaker patterns?
+* Implement patterns like bulkhead and circuit-breaker so that external services like Neo4j, wikimedia REST call, etc. don't cause:
+  * services to hang
+  * service to require restart
+  * give bad messages?

 * Implement blue/green deploy for zero downtime